Scientific illustration of Polyrhachis laevissima ant - showing key identification features including head, thorax, and gaster.

 Frequently Asked Questions

-Are Polyrhachis laevissima suitable for beginner ant keepers?
+Are Polyrhachis laevissima good for beginners?

-What kind of nest do Polyrhachis laevissima need in captivity?
+What temperature do Polyrhachis laevissima need?

-Do Polyrhachis laevissima sting?
+Do Polyrhachis laevissima need hibernation?

 What do Polyrhachis laevissima eat?